nwjs/node/doc/api/esm.md

     description: Switch from Import Assertions to Import Attributes.
 -->

-> Stability: 1.1 - Active development
+> Stability: 2 - Stable

-> This feature was previously named "Import assertions", and using the `assert`
-> keyword instead of `with`.
-Any uses in code of the prior `assert` keyword
-> should be updated to use `with` instead.

-The [Import Attributes proposal][] adds an inline syntax for module import statements to pass on more information alongside the module specifier.
+[Import attributes][Import Attributes MDN] are an inline syntax for module import statements to pass on more information alongside the module specifier.

 ```js